How elasticity affects bubble pinch-off: Characterization of the polymer solutions

 \subsection{Rheology}

 The viscosity of the polymer solution is measured using a rheometer (Anton Paar, MCR 502) with a cone-plate geometry (CP50-1).
 The viscosity is measured at room temperature as a function of the shear rate, which is increased from \(0.01 - 1000\, \textrm{s}^{-1}\) (see \cref{fig:viscosity}).
-For the lower viscosity solutions, we removed the lower shear rates since the measured torque was close to the rheometer's sensitivity, so the measurement was unreliable.
+The black dotted line in \cref{fig:viscosity} indicates a measured torque value of \(5\cdot 10^{-3}\)~mN\(\cdot\)m.
+This value is more than an order of magnitude above the rheometer's sensitivity, which is around \(1\cdot 10^{-5}\)~mN\(\cdot\)m.
+However, since we are dealing with an aqueous fluid, it is not the torque sensitivity that limits our measurements, but rather the surface tension of the fluids that contributes to the torque on the rheometer.
+This surface tension torque is reported to be up to \(1\cdot 10^{-3}\)~mN\(\cdot\)m for water \cite{Johnston.Ewoldt2013}, which is below our cut-off value.
 It has to be noted that the polymer solutions are shear thinning, and so viscosity is a function of the shear rate.
 The viscosity is compared with the Carreau model, which estimates the polymer solutions' \(\mu_0\) and \(\mu_\infty\).
 However, the results for \(\mu_\infty\) are not very reliable due to the extrapolation of the Carreau model.
 Furthermore, the measurements are performed on the first and last day of the experiments, days 1 and 5, respectively.
 As seen from \cref{fig:viscosity}, the viscosity of the polymer solutions is not significantly different between day 1 and day 5, so we can assume that the polymer solutions are not degraded during the experiments.